PigeonProtocolConsortium/pigeon-spec/dev_docs.md

  * Clients always reject messages that cannot be verified.
 For example, if a `messages.pgn` file starts at `depth 6` for a peer `USER.ABC`, and the local client has only verified `USER.ABC`s feed up to `depth 3`, the messages in the bundle will be rejected by the local client because it does not have enough information available to verify the authenticity of the message.
  * Messages must be ordered `depth` for a particular author.
- * Messages may be verified using the `lipmaa` property to avoid copying an entire feed into a bundle (eg: bundling only a subset of messages).

 # Where Do Files Go in a Bundle?